SanjeevHegde14/Automated-Server-Configuration-with-Ansible/README.md

 # Automated Server Configuration with Ansible

-This project automates the configuration of a new Linux web server using Ansible.
+This project automates the complete setup of a new Linux web server using Ansible, following modular and reusable role-based automation practices.
+It provisions a secure, production-ready environment by configuring user access, security tools, and a web server to host static web applications.

+The playbook is designed for quick and repeatable deployment of a web server on Azure (or any cloud platform).
+It ensures system updates, enforces SSH key-based authentication, installs essential packages like fail2ban for security, and deploys a static website automatically using Nginx.

 ## What it Does